 Place your glass bowl in the oven and bake for 45 minutes.
 No need to watch the beans as long as you do not overfill the bowl.
 This is a nice change from monitoring beans on the stovetop.

 The Pyrex bowl will be extremely hot when you get it out of the oven.
-I would NOT place it on a cold surface such as a stone countertop.
+I would NOT place it on a cold surface like a stone countertop.
 I sat my bowl on a potholder.
 Although Pyrex is amazing, I don’t want to chance the bowl shattering.

 Serve the beans hot.
-Enjoy difference with this cooking method compared to the traditional way of cooking on the stovetop.
-I hope that you are as impressed as I was with Mimi’s beans.
+Enjoy the difference between this cooking method and the traditional cooking method on the stovetop with your “canned beans.”
+I hope you are as impressed as I was with Mimi’s cooking method.
 Bon Appetit, yall!

 Do you have a non-traditional way to cook your favorite veggie in a can?
 We would love to hear from you!
 Please drop us a line in the comment section below!

-Interested in eating delicious homemade beans from a can with a piece of perfect cornbread?
-Check out our simple and delicious buttermilk cornbread recipe!
+Are you interested in eating delicious homemade beans from a can with a piece of perfect cornbread?
+Check out our simple and delightful buttermilk cornbread recipe!
 Looking for other quick recipes?
 How about Gourmet Brownies from a Box!